SALES & MARKETING

 What grids do is that it helps you structure your design so the content looks organized.
 More than that, it also helps align the elements on the page so it appears clean and aesthetically pleasing.

-Designing a Website That Delivers
+How to Create a Good Website That Delivers

 Adopting the above elements ensure that you have a professional and polished website that offers your target customers a way to find and get to know you.